these-are-the/github-bots-youre-looking-for/README.md

-# These are the...

-These are the github bots you've been looking for.
+# These are the github bots you've been looking for

-This repo is meant to be by and for github users.
-(Yes, that includes you, my dear bots...overloards?)
+By and for github users.
+Yes, that includes you, my dear bots...overloards?

 # By popularity